l0k9j/webversity/content/p/about.md

 * digital literacy
 * diversity of information sources
 * diversity of technological solutions & providers
-* a technological future designed by the population
+* a technological future driven by us, its users
 * a continuous debate with a plurality of voices

 ## Editorial principles